cppascalinux/network/report1.md

 Here, the message in the frame is predefined in `./src/client.c`, and the destination address is `ff:ff:ff:ff:ff:ff`(broadcast).
 The callback funtion prints the length of the frame, the device that received the frame, and the first 48 bytes of the frame.

-For the experiment, i used the topology provided in the example of `vnetUtils` (see `./vnetUtils/readme.md`).
+For the experiment, I used the topology provided in the example of `vnetUtils` (see `./vnetUtils/readme.md`).
 Hosts `ns0,ns2,ns4` sends frames to `ns3`.
-Here's the commands i used:
+Here's the commands I used:

 ```
 # ns0
+l
 a veth0-3
 s 1

 # ns2
+l
 a veth2-3
 s 1

 # ns3
+l
 a veth3-0
 a veth3-2
 a veth3-4
 r -1

 # ns4
+l
 a veth4-3
 s 1